wat3rm3ll0n/dogadoption/Project_Cleaned.md

 ![](Project_Cleaned_files/figure-markdown_github/distributional_exploration2-1.png)

-The distributions for cats and dogs across the four primary outcome types are fairly similar.
+The distributions for dogs across the primary outcomes of Adoption, Return to Owner, and Transfer are fairly similar.
+They are all right skewed distributions and appear to reflect the overall distribution of the age of dogs within the shelter.
+Euthanasia, however, differs slightly and shows a distribution closer to uniform with a slight central tendency around age of year 2.

 ![](Project_Cleaned_files/figure-markdown_github/distributional_exploration3-1.png)

-As a proportion of the possible outcomes, it is clear that spayed and neutered cats and dogs are almost all of the animals that end up getting adopted.
+As a proportion of the possible outcomes, it is clear that spayed and neutered dogs are almost all of the animals that end up getting adopted.
+Spayed and neutered dogs also comprise a majority of dogs that result in the Return to Owner outcome.
+The distribution is more even for the Euthanasia and Transfer outcomes.
+I also see that male dogs comprise a slightly higher proportion of euthanized dogs relative to females.

 ![](Project_Cleaned_files/figure-markdown_github/distributional_exploration4-1.png)

-As a proportion of the possible outcomes, it is clear that injured and sick animals make up the majority of animals that have an outcome type of euthanasia.
+As a proportion of the possible outcomes for all adopted dogs, their intake status is almost always Normal.
+For euthanized dogs, intake status of Normal is still the predominant intake status.
+However, euthanized dogs have a much higher percentage of injured and sick dogs relative to adopted dogs.
+This is generally what I expect.

 ![](Project_Cleaned_files/figure-markdown_github/distributional_exploration5-1.png)